Two tin-roofed ironstone cabins built by hand on the edge of the Blue Mountains National Park

 Living here feels like we are on retreat, in a place that reminds us to walk out and enjoy the bush, and every day inspires us to make something new.
 If all that sounds like something you'd like to experience, come and stay with us.

 Julie Paterson and Manda Kaye

-We acknowledge the Gundungurra and the Darug people, the Traditional Owners of the land where we live and work.
+We acknowledge the Darug and Gundungurra people, the Traditional Owners of the land where we live and work.

-We recognise their continuing connection to land, water, sea and community.
+We recognise their continuing connection to land, water and community.